-Where else can you eat apples, peel apples, eat pies, enjoy cookery demonstrations by the wonderful Jenny Bristow, sample locally produced ciders and juices, drink craft beers, celebrate Halloween, buy locally produced County Armagh food, meet the producers and indulge in scarecrow making competitions?
+Where else can you eat apples, peel apples, eat pies, enjoy a tasting theatre with award winning chefs, sample locally produced ciders and juices, drink craft beers, celebrate Halloween, buy locally produced County Armagh food, meet the producers and indulge in scarecrow making competitions?

-The Richhill Apple Harvest Fayre is now in its fourth year and celebrates all the very best food and drink which the region and further afield has to offer.
+The Richhill Apple Harvest Fayre is now in its fifth year and celebrates all the very best food and drink which the region and further afield has to offer.

-The fayre is on Saturday, October 28 and is held in the square of the beautiful and historic village of Richhill in the heart of the Orchard County.
+The apple fayre is on Saturday, October 27 and is held in the square of the beautiful and historic village of Richhill in the heart of the Orchard County.

 The end of the Harvest is a time to relax and celebrate the end of a hard years' labour before the next one begins.
-The fayre is a chance to sample the delicious produce on sale, have something to eat, enjoy cookery demonstrations with Jenny Bristow and local chefs, sample locally produced ciders and juices, listen to the live entertainment on offer all day and take part in the many children’s activities on offer.
+The fayre is a chance to sample the delicious produce on sale, have something to eat, enjoy cookery demonstrations with award winning local chefs in our new Tasting Theatre, sample locally produced ciders and juices, listen to the live entertainment on offer all day and take part in the many children’s activities on offer.

-Live music and entertainment will be on the main stage and back by popular demand is the tug-of-war display where local people can also get involved in the challenge.
-There will be children’s entertainment running throughout the day in the grounds of Richhill Castle and this year we will have a fine display of vintage tractors.
+On the day of the harvest fayre, live music and entertainment will be on the main stage and back by popular demand is the tug-of-war display where local people can also get involved in the challenge.
+We are also looking forward to welcoming some special guests for the tug-of-war There will be children’s entertainment running throughout the day, locals crafts, lots of food tasting and general craic.

 This fayre has been organised by Richhill Buildings Preservation Trust by a dedicated team of volunteers.
 It has received financial support from Armagh City, Banbridge and Craigavon Borough Council and local private businesses who also sponsor the event.